athomasoriginal/com.betweentwoparens/src/pages/blog-posts/002-what-the-reagent-component.md

 }
 ```

-<aside class="blog-content__note">Yup, ES6 class syntax is a sexier pseudoclassical instantiation pattern and also a good example of what developers mean when they say <code class="gatsby-code-text">syntactic sugar</code>.
-I should also mention that there are some differences between the two approaches which means they are not 100% equivalent, but for most developers the differences are academic.  <strong>Fun time bonus:</strong> I encourage you checkout <a  class="blog-content__link" href="https://codesandbox.io/s/pseudoclassical-instantiation-pattern-sc0fk" target="_blank" rel="noopener noreferrer">this code sandbox</a> where I have setup live examples of both.</aside>
+<aside class="blog-content__note">Yup, ES6 class syntax is a sexier <code class="gatsby-code-text">pseudoclassical instantiation pattern</code> and also a good example of what developers mean when they say <code class="gatsby-code-text">syntactic sugar</code>.
+I should also mention that there are <i>some</i> differences between the two approaches listed above which means they are not 100% equivalent, but for most developers the differences are academic.  <strong>Fun time bonus:</strong> I encourage you checkout <a  class="blog-content__link" href="https://codesandbox.io/s/pseudoclassical-instantiation-pattern-sc0fk" target="_blank" rel="noopener noreferrer">this code sandbox</a> where I have setup live examples of both.</aside>

-If the live code sandbox was not enough, we can use JavaScript's built-in introspection tools to compare the `pseudoclassical instantiation pattern` to the `ES6 class` syntax.
+For those looking for further evidence, we can support our claim that `ES6 Classes` result in same thing as what the `pseudoclassical instantiation pattern` produces by using JavaScript's built-in introspection tools to compare the `pseudoclassical instantiation pattern` to the `ES6 class` syntax.

-Starting with the pseudoclassical instantiation pattern:
+**pseudoclassical instantiation pattern**:

 ```javascript
 function Welcome(props, context, updater) {